Felicity520666/Fudge-Kingdom/README.md

 ## About The Game

 Welcome to Fudge Kingdom!
-This is a project made all about different kinds of fudge!
+This is a project made all about different kinds of fudge! (very informative)

 ## Features